 Olympia, WA 98504-7236

 We cannot accept emailed or faxed applications at this time.
-Incomplete applications will not be considered.
+Incomplete or late applications will not be considered.

-If you are a prospective applicant with questions about the retooling program, please contact PESB@k12.wa.us.
+- If you are a prospective applicant with questions about the retooling conditional loan, please contact firstname.lastname@example.org

-If you are a recipient with questions about your award and/or service obligation, please contact ALT@WSAC.wa.gov.
+- If you are a recipient of the retooling conditional loan with questions about your award or service obligation, please contact ALT@WSAC.wa.gov